-Research and development expenses
+Research and Development Expenses

 From our inception, we have focused on drug discovery and development programs, with a particular emphasis on orally available anticancer agents, and our research and development expenses have represented costs incurred to discover and develop novel small molecule therapeutics, including clinical trial costs for fadraciclib and CYC140, as well as other compounds such as sapacitabine and seliciclib.
+We will not be pursuing further development of sapacitabine and have notified Daiichi Sankyo Co., Ltd., the licensor, that we wishe to terminate the sapacitabine license agreement for commercial reasons.
+The termination is expected to be effective as of March 23, 2023.

 We have also incurred costs in the advancement of product candidates toward clinical and preclinical trials and the development of in-house research to advance our biomarker program and technology platforms.
 We expense all research and development costs as they are incurred.
 Research and development expenses primarily include: